Competition rules

 2. The first three winners of each age group selected by the jury will be awarded with a laureate diploma and provided with monetary and special prizes.

-3. The title of Laureate of the Competition for the participants of the 1st group is earned by the performer who received at least 21 point grade for the competition performance, and for the participants of the 2nd and 3rd group, by the performer who received not less than 21 point grade in the II stage of the competition.
+3. The title of Laureate of the Competition, for the participants of the 1st and 2nd group is earned by the performer who received at least 21 point grade for the competition. performance, and for the participants of the 3rd and 4th group, by the performer who received an average not less than 21 point in both stages of the competition.

-4. The title of Finalist of the Competition is earned by the participant of 1st group who received special mention, this also applies to the participant of the II stage from 2nd and 3rd group.
+4. The title of Finalist of the Competition is earned by the participant of 1st and 2nd group, who received a 20-20,99 point grade, this also applies to the participant of the II stage from 3rd and 4th

 6. The jury has the right to issue honorary diplomas for the teachers and piano accompanists.